Currently the Museum is not hosting interns for the upcoming semester. Please email firstname.lastname@example.org for any inquiries.

-Internships at the GRPM are a great way to learn about the mission, Collections and programs at the Museum, while gaining practical and theoretical training in museum work.
+Internships at the GRPM are a great way to gain practical and theoretical training in museum work.
 Interns will be able to contemplate the role of museums in contemporary society, work closely with a member of the GRPM staff and network with other interns and other local cultural organizations.
-Internships are unpaid, but are eligible for course credit.

-The GRPM accepts interns in the following departments: Collections, Marketing/PR, Journalism, Hospitality, Education, Exhibits, Development, Facilities Management, Planetarium Digital Production and Collections Photography.
+The GRPM accepts interns in the following departments: Collections, Marketing, Hospitality, Education, Exhibits, Development, Facilities Management, Planetarium Digital Production and Collections Photography.
 Detailed descriptions can be found below.

 The Fine Print

-- Course Credit: Students wishing to gain college credit for internships must provide appropriate paperwork to Museum staff in accordance with their school’s policy.
+- Students wishing to gain college credit for internships must provide appropriate paperwork to Museum staff in accordance with their school’s policy.

-- Interns are required to follow Museum policies and procedures outlined in the Internship Program Handbook.
+- Interns are required to follow policies and procedures outlined in the Internship Program Handbook.

-- A background check, interview and orientation are required for all positions.
+- A background check and interview are required.

 COLLECTIONS: The Collections internship will provide an opportunity to assist with projects related to the cataloguing, display, maintenance and conservation of the Museum’s Collections and Archives.
 This position is based at the Community Archives and Research Center which houses a large percentage of the GRPM’s Collections.